jacksleight/statamic-bard-mutator/docs/upgrade-1-0-to-2-0.md

 Tag rendering isn’t the same in TipTap PHP.
 Bard Mutator 2.0 includes a compatibility layer that maintains support for tag mutators, but these are deprecated and may be removed in a future version.

 HTML mutators replace tag mutators.
 They work in a similar way but the data format is different.
 Below is an example of a tag mutator converted to an HTML mutator.
-Refer to the HTML mutators, HTML data format, and updated examples for more information.
+Refer to the [HTML mutators](mutators.html), [HTML value format](data-formats.html), and updated [examples](examples.html) for more information.

 ```php
 Mutator::tag('heading', function ($tag) {